apache/tvm-rfcs/rfcs/0089-relax-upstreaming.md

 ## 4.2 Relax runtime

-For the ease of implementation and flexibility to support dynamic workloads, we start with a flexible register-based VM runtime similiar to the Relay VM but with two distinctions:
+For the ease of implementation and flexibility to support dynamic workloads, we build a flexible register-based VM runtime similiar to the Relay VM but with two distinctions:

-- Minimal instruction set (including Call, Ret, If, Goto):
+- Minimal instruction set (including `Call`, `Ret`, `If`, `Goto`):
-    - **Call** **Instruction**(packed function invocation) as the core instruction, since eventually TIR is also compiled to PackedFuncs.
+    - **Call** **Instruction** (packed function invocation) as the core instruction, since eventually TIR PrimFuncs are also compiled to PackedFuncs.
     - Builtin packed function library to bridge the IR and runtime (e.g., `shape_of(tensor)` is one of the builtin packed functions to be invoked with the **Call** **instruction** to get the shape of a tensor).
-- Do shape calculations via shape heap (an internal NDArray) manipulation.
+- Do shape calculations via "shape tensor" manipulation.
-    - Suppose Tensor A's shape is (m, n) at compile time, and in the Relax program we want to compute (j, k) = (m+1, n+1).
-At runtime, A's shape will be stored in index 0 and index 1 of a shape heap(which is a TVM NDArray) via calling the vm builtin function `store_shape(A.shape)`. m+1 and n+1 will be computed by a TIR Primfunc generated in the shape lowering pass, and j and k will be stored at index 2 and 3 of the shape heap.
+    - In Relax runtime, a "shape tensor" (a tvm NDArray) is used as a scratchpad for shape computations.
+Suppose Tensor A's shape is (m, n) at compile time, and in a later Relax program we want to compute (j, k) = (m+1, n+1).
+At runtime, A's shape will be fetched and stored in index 0 and index 1 of the shape tensor via calling the runtime builtin function `store_shape(A.shape, 0, 1)`. m+1 (j) and n+1 (k) will be computed by a TIR PrimFunc generated in a shape lowering pass, and stored at index 2 and 3 of the shape tensor.
 Please refer to the shape lowering pass in the next subsection for more details.

 As future plan, we will consolidate Relay VM and Relax VM, and integrate Relax with the AOT executor (see Section 5).